 As a wedding planner educator who specializes with working with newer wedding planners, the #1 question that gets asked the most is “how do I price my services”?
 Today, Mia of Pastiche Event Productions is breaking it down for you!
 In 5 simple steps, learn how to price your wedding planner packages.
+Pricing your services can be one of the most challenging tasks for a newer wedding planner, if you need further help with pricing your packages, check out the Wedding Planner Pricing Workbook.

 Pricing Your Wedding Planner Packages